yoeran/e-missions.nl/src/pages/en/sensing-co2.md

   increase can quickly change pleasure to discomfort.
 To become resilient, an understanding of the matter is crucial.
 Sensing CO2 aims to connect abstract numbers with direct experience, scientific data with human senses.
-Let your tastebuds experience how our behaviour influences CO2 levels and taste possible futures.
+Let your taste buds experience how our behaviour influences CO2 levels and taste possible futures.